vdtlv/portfolio/content/rot/checkout-update/index.md

 At Right on Trek I wanted to provide a comfortable and accessible user experience for new hikers and lifelong mountaineers to make their outdoor adventures as epic as possible.
 I was working on various parts of the service from authorization to the gear rental system.
 Developed CJM and user flows to turn RoT into a subscription-only platform smoothly.

-I have only one of the cases below for now.
-Others will be added later.

 ![image](/images/rot-ch-0.png)

 ## Checkout update